hyperledger/indy-plenum/docs/source/audit_ledger.md

 - `ledgerRoot` value for every ledger can be either
    - ledger root hash as base58, if this ledger was changed in the 3PC batch the audit txn is created for
    - delta, that is a difference between the current audit txn seq_no and a seq_no of audit txn where it was changed last time
+- `primaries` value can be either
+    - a list of primaries (Node names) for every protocol instance where the Node name is Node's `alias` from the NODE txn.
+    Example: `['Alpha', 'Beta', 'Gamma']`.
+    - delta, that is a difference between the current audit txn seq_no and a seq_no of audit txn where the primaries were changed last time
 - The deltas are used to have more compact data than if we stored all root hashes all the time (even if it's not changed).
 - If the ledger is never changed, then the corresponding `ledger_id` is not present at all.